 Sometimes in relationships, or in the early dating stage, people are unsure whether they love someone or not.
-Falling in love can be tricky, especially if you're new to dating.
+Falling in love can be tricky, especially if you’re new to dating.
 Some people try out dating and treat it like a game.
 Some people are selfish and are just looking for some fun.
 Other people are taking things far too seriously.

-Here are some things to keep in mind as you try to figure out whether you're in love:
+Here are some things to keep in mind as you try to figure out whether you’re in love or not:

 - Love builds over time.
-Love gets richer as you stay in the same orbit of one partner.
+Love gets richer as you stay in each other’s orbit.

 - You develop feelings.
-Your body has responses, like butterflies in the stomach, sweaty palms, can't get the person off your mind, and some awkward clumsiness.
+Your body has responses, like butterflies in the stomach and sweaty palms.
+You can’t get the person off your mind, and some awkward clumsiness ensues.

 - You miss them when they’re gone.
 This one is key.

 When you really love someone, you mature somewhat.
-You care about the other person and make them a priority rather than a random connection in your phone.
-When you love someone you don't shy away from them when they don't look or feel their best.
+You care about the other person and make them a priority rather than as a random person in your phone.
+When you love someone you don’t shy away from them when they don’t look or feel their best.

 Love is more than just the chemicals you feel.
 Love is about the bond you have with someone and what you’re willing to put into that bond.

 When you fall in love, you move away from the infatuation or crush stage.
-You see the person for who they are: you love them for what makes them shine and their faults.
+You see the person for who they are: You love them for what makes them shine and despite their faults.